sanskrit/learnsanskrit.org/content/guide/sounds/consonants.md

 {sounds-dr ta-4 tha-4 da-4 dha-4 na-4}
 {sounds-dr pa-5 pha-5 ba-5 bha-5 ma-5}

-All of these consonants are called {s-dfn sparzAH} ("contacts") in Sanskrit, because the points of pronunciation make full contact with each other.
+For all of these sounds, the points of pronunciation make full contact with each other.
+Thus they are called {s-dfn sparzAH} ("contacts").
 In English grammar, the nasal sounds are called {dfn nasals}, and the rest are called {dfn stops}.

 As a reminder, here is how these sounds are usually described: